computational-psychology/stimupy/docs/topic_guides/organization.md

 For a single stimulus parameterization, these two conceptions may produce perfectly identical images ([see fig, top](fig_todorovics)).
-However, when changing parameters, you would expect different *behavior* from the stimulus fuction dependent on your conception/interpretation of the stimulus ([see fig, bottom](fig_todorovics)).
+However, when changing parameters, you would expect different *behavior* from the stimulus function dependent on your conception/interpretation of the stimulus ([see fig, bottom](fig_todorovics)).

 ```{code-cell}